BasicCode/ILI9225/README.md

-# ILI9225 (and OTM2201A) Basic Library for PIC
+# ILI9225 (and OTM2201A) Libraries

 This is a simple, cut-down library for the ILI9225 (and OTM2201A) LCD controller chips.
-Tested for use on the PIC18F26K42, however it is designed to be easily ported to other microcontrollers.<br>
+Currently contains two versions; one for PIC, and another for STM32 micros.
+They are designed to be easily adaptable to ther architectures as needed.<br>
+These libraries only contain the bare essentials to run the LCD and write some text.
+It is expected that graphic functions are added seperately.<br>

 * This project uses documentation provided by some random eBay seller.
 License unknown, credited in code.

-## Installation
-The PIC communicates with this controller over SPI and should be initialised by the **main()** code outside of the ILI9225.c library (because each PIC is slightly different).<br>
-* Set the **SPIBUFF**, and **SPIIDLE** registers in the ILI9225.h file to match your particular model PIC.<br>
-* Change the **CSX**, **CMD**, and **RESX** pins in the ILI9225.h file to match your design.

 ## Usage
-This library only provides a few basic functions to get started.
-After setting up the SPI module, initialise the LCD controller using:
+These libraries only provides a few basic functions to get started.<br>
+* Modify the ILI9225.h file with your own pin and SPI bus definitions to suit your project.
+* Initialise the SPI module on yourself.
+* Initialise the LCD:
 ```
 lcd_init();
 ```
-It is then useful to clear the screen manually with:
+* You're ready to go.
+It is useful to clear the screen manually with:
 ```
 fill_rectangle(0, 0, WIDTH, HEIGHT, COLOR_BLACK);
 ```